Dennis Lance: Arrow

 A double-deck version of the Lance was launched in 1995 as a replacement for the Dennis Dominator chassis.
 Later renamed to the Dennis Arrow, it was available with Northern Counties Palatine II and East Lancs E Type and Pyoneer bodywork, and only differed from the step-entrance single-deck Lance through the addition of an anti-roll bar and shock absorbers being moved towards the rear of the chassis.
 At a maximum capacity of 84 seats and 16 standing passengers, the Arrow could carry a total of 100 passengers.

-The Arrow was sold to just five operators in the United Kingdom, with Capital Citybus taking a total 54 of the 73 Arrows built with both Palatine II and Pyoneer bodywork, London & Country who took ten with EL2000 bodywork, and Nottingham City Transport who took four with Palatine II bodywork.
+The Arrow was sold to just five operators in the United Kingdom, with Capital Citybus taking a total 54 of the 73 Arrows built with both Palatine II and Pyoneer bodywork, London & Country taking ten with EL2000 bodywork, and Nottingham City Transport taking four with Palatine II bodywork.
 Smaller operators included Aintree Coachline, who took a single Arrow with Palatine II bodywork, London Coachlines, who took a single Arrow with Pyoneer bodywork, and two purpose-built playbuses built with both bodies.
-The Dennis Arrow would be superseded by the low-floor Dennis Trident 2.
+The Dennis Arrow was superseded by the low-floor Dennis Trident 2 in 1998.